-2. The magnitude of the change that could occur under different market conditions determined by HR Ratings to be relevant to the rating:

-- Interest rate increases.
-Since the debt has a variable interest rate tied to the SONIA, any change in the interest rate may directly impact on the DSCR and DSCR with Cash metrics, resulting in a minimum to strong negative impact on the rating.
+2. The magnitude of the change that could occur under different market conditions determined by HR Ratings to be relevant to the rating: - Interest rate increases.
+Since the debt has a variable interest rate tied to the SONIA, any change in the interest rate may directly impact on the DSCR and DSCR with Cash metrics, resulting in a minimal negative impact on the rating. - Higher Competition.
+If the Project performs its operations in a more competitive environment, this could reduce the expected occupation rate affecting the FCF generation, resulting in a negative minimum to moderate impact on the rating.